 Our investigations into the IBD disease process are occurring at many levels and take many experimental approaches, from molecular biology and biochemistry to computational analysis.
 To help illustrate how the CSIBD research base is working to fulfill the Center’s mission, we include a brief description of the central components of IBD disease mechanisms.

 IBD is among the few complex diseases for which genome-wide association studies (GWAS) have been clearly successful.
-These studies have identified many non-overlapping genetic risk loci, including some that are shared between Crohn’s disease and ulcerative colitis (see Khor et al., Nature 2011).
+These studies have identified many non-overlapping genetic risk loci, including some that are shared between Crohn’s disease and ulcerative colitis (see Khor et al., Nature 2011 and Plichta et al., Cell 2019).
 Importantly, many of these genomic regions and specific genes have been confirmed in replication studies.

 However, the relationship between genetic factors and disease is not entirely straightforward.
 For example, if one twin has ulcerative colitis, the probability that the identical twin will also suffer from ulcerative colitis is only 10-15%.
 In the case of Crohn’s disease, the probability goes up to 30-35%.
 From these statistics, it is clear that risk alleles often require other genetic or environmental factors in order to cause disease.
 In one of the many susceptibility alleles for Crohn’s disease (ATG16L1), researchers have discovered that the mutated gene requires interaction with a viral cue to manifest disease.

-This model may apply to other risk alleles, in which an environmental (microbial) cue, in combination with additional environmental factors and commensal bacteria, may determine how disease is manifested in individuals carrying common risk alleles.
+This model may apply to other risk alleles, in which a microbial cue, in combination with additional environmental factors and commensal bacteria, may determine how disease is manifested in individuals carrying common risk alleles.